120 ton-class repair dry dock

-120-ton class dry dock is a class of naval auxiliary ship in service with the People's Liberation Army Navy (PLAN).
-Only a single unit was completed with hull number 809, and it was originally given the name 809 Floating dock after the hull number.
-However, the pennant number and its name may have been changed due to the change of Chinese naval ships naming convention.
+The 120-ton class dry dock is a class of naval auxiliary ship in service with the People's Liberation Army Navy (PLAN).
+Only a single unit was completed with hull number 809, and it was originally given the name 809 Floating Dock after the hull number.
+However, the pennant number and its name may have been changed due to the change in the Chinese naval ships naming convention.